 4. Gild Your Design

-Want a slightly distressed look?
-Crinkle up the gold foil before ironing it on.
+For a slightly distressed look, crinkle the gold foil before ironing.
 Rather than creating a smooth, gold sheen, you’ll get more of a textured, gold leaf effect.

 5. Reveal Your Design

-Now comes the really fun part.
-After you’re finished ironing, remove the parchment paper and allow everything to cool.
-Then peel the foil transfer sheet away from the adhesive design.
+Remove the parchment paper and allow everything to cool.
+Once ready, peel the foil transfer sheet away from the adhesive design.